shiy9/4156_F23_Project/README.md

   - Alternatively, right click on `ims/src/main/java/com/ims/ImsApplication.java` and click the run button.

 ## Testing
-- Unit tests are in `ims/src/test/java/com/ims/`
+- All tests are in `ims/src/test/java/com/ims/`
 - To run all tests, in the IntelliJ IDE, right click on `ims/src/test/java/com/ims/` and click `Run Tests in ims`.
 This will currently give a nicer interface than the method below, although the command can be configured in later iterations.
   - Or, `cd` into the `ims` directory, and run `mvn test` in the terminal.
 (We need to `cd` into the directory where the Maven configuration file `pom.xml` resides, or the command will fail.)
   - Since the `TokenUtil` class relies on environment variables, the environment variables listed in the [above section](#getting-started) also needs to be added to the unit tests run configuration.
+### Unit Tests
+- Unit tests include `ClientUnitTests` and `OrderUnitTests`
+- These classes essentially tests individual functions in different service implementations.
+- When it comes to functions interacting with the database, a mock if provided.
+However, certain functions such as inserting into the database (functions directly calling a Mapper function) are not tested as these are rather trivial.
-### Internal Integration Tests
+### Internal Integration Tests and API System Tests
-- In the case of our project, the "unit tests" are directly calling the APIs and testing their outputs instead of testing individual functions as traditional unit tests do, which effectively make them meet the requirements of "internal integration tests".
-Testing individual functions were not considered necessary in the case our application considering the hierarchy of Java Spring application.
-- Internal integration tests for the APIs include `ClientControllerTests.java`, `ItemControllerTests.java`, and `OrderControllerTests.java`
+- Internal integration tests and API System Tests for the APIs include `ClientControllerTests. java`, `ItemControllerTests.java`, and `OrderControllerTests.java`.
+These classes fully tests all the API endpoints with all possible return codes/values by making API calls.
+See the files for more details.
 ### External Integration Tests
 - The primary usage of third-party libraries in this project include the JWT library used in `TokenUtil` class and the Google Maps library used when retrieving item details within 50